trueMiskin/unstable-unicorns/thesis/3-related-work.md

 After years of existence, there are a lot of decks that break the game balance (for instance infinite combo decks[^infinite]).
 Every year, the game developers release new sets of cards and it will be impossible to balance the game.
-Therefore, there exist a lot of formats that are allowed to use only selected sets of cards.
+Therefore, there exists a lot of formats that allow using only selected sets of cards.
-Sometimes, some cards are too strong and there are banned for the format.
+Sometimes, some cards are too strong and are banned for the format.
 The game has a lot of competitive tournaments for big prizes.

 [^infinite]: https://tappedout.net/mtg-decks/selesnya-infinite-elf-tokens/

-In [-@2009mctsmtg] was applied to use Monte Carlo Tree Search to play the game [@2009mctsmtg].
+In [-@2009mctsmtg] Monte Carlo Tree Search was applied to use to play the game [@2009mctsmtg].
 Results showed that the algorithm can beat the strong rule-based agent that was designed by the expert player of MtG.